karthikeya-max/M5-competition/README.md

 The repository includes:

 - Visualizations of selected intermittent demand series
-- Forecast vs. actual comparisons
-- Accuracy metric comparisons across models

 The results illustrate the challenges of forecasting intermittent demand and highlight differences in model performance under sparse data conditions.